a mosaic of farmers (probably enslaved)

 pressing olives to make olive oil

-June 2016 - Most people in the Roman world were farmers.
+April 2017 - Most people in the Roman world were farmers.
 Some of the people who worked on farms were slaves, but most of them were free.
-They grew wheat and barley and olives and grapes and apples, onions and celery.
+They grew wheat and barley and olives and grapes and apples, figs, onions and celery.
 Mostly they sold what they grew in markets in the towns, and bought food in the market to eat, as most farmers do today.
 And they paid taxes, as farmers do today.
 Roman farmers paid their taxes partly in money and partly in food.

 Rich people and their slaves also lived in the towns.
 Some of these rich people owned a lot of land, and rented it out to poorer farmers, or made their slaves farm it.
 Some of the rich people ran businesses, making clothes or tools in factories.
 Some poorer men in the towns taught school, or were doctors, or carried water, or ran bakeries, or begged.
 Women in the towns sold things in stores, or worked as wet-nurses or waitresses, or begged.
-Women didn't generally teach school in ancient Rome, but many women worked in big spinning, knitting, and weaving factories, making clothes for rich people to sell.
-Many of these people working in towns were also slaves.
+Women didn't generally teach school in ancient Rome, but many women worked at home or in big spinning, knitting, and weaving factories, making clothes for rich people to sell.
+Many of these people working in towns were also enslaved.

 Roman people didn't have to just buy things that were made locally.
 Traders sailed across the Mediterranean Sea bringing papyrus from Egypt, glass from Phoenicia, steel sewing needles from Syria, pork sausage and salt from Austria, tin from England, fish sauce and cooking pots and dishes from North Africa, and olive oil from Spain.
 Even ordinary farmers could afford a lot of these things.